 It was a dismal failure.

-His behavior did not improve it simply got worse.
-More emotional.
-More volatile.
-More confounding.
-I wondered if I was being too strict.
-Or perhaps too lenient.
+I wondered if I was being too strict…or perhaps too lenient.
 Did he feel unloved?
 If so then why didn’t our individual time together seem to help the issue?

 Around this same time I was doing Love and Logic® parenting training and I had an epiphany.
 An epiphany that turned things around nearly immediately.